Richard J. Meadows

-Richard James Meadows (June 16, 1931 – July 29, 1995) was a U.S. Army Special Forces officer who saw combat in Korea and Vietnam.
+Richard James Meadows (June 16, 1931 – July 29, 1995) was a United States Army Special Forces officer who saw combat in Korea and Vietnam.
 He was a key figure in the Operation Eagle Claw in 1980, the rescue operation for the hostages of the Iran hostage crisis.
 He was a pivotal figure in the creation of the modern U.S. Army Special Forces.

-Career
+Military career

-Meadows enlisted in the Army in 1946 at age 15.
-He first saw combat as a paratrooper in Korea with the 187th Infantry Regiment and was, by age 20, the youngest Master Sergeant in the Army at that time.
+Meadows enlisted in the United States Army in 1946 at age 15.
+He first saw combat as a paratrooper in the Korean War with the 187th Infantry Regiment and was, by age 20, the youngest master sergeant in the army at that time.
 In 1953, he joined the recently formed 10th Special Forces Group and remained active with Special Forces and Rangers until his retirement in 1977.

 In 1960, Master Sergeant Meadows, now with 7th Special Forces Group, was one of the first U.S. Army soldiers to participate in an exchange program with the British Special Air Service.
 Meadows completed SAS training and was an acting troop leader for 12 months, participating in field combat operations with the unit in Oman.
 Meadows' SAS experience may have helped form the basis for future US Army Special Forces selection, training, and organizational structures.

 Later, in 1962, Meadows helped form 8th Special Forces Group in Panama.

 Vietnam War

 While assigned to the 8th Special Forces Group, MSgt.
 Meadows volunteered for a tour in Vietnam.
-Meadows served his first tour in 1965 as part of MACV-SOG (Military Assistance Command, Vietnam - Studies and Observations Group), where he participated in numerous deep reconnaissance missions into Laos and North Vietnam.
+Meadows served his first tour in 1965 as part of MACV-SOG (Military Assistance Command, Vietnam – Studies and Observations Group), where he participated in numerous deep reconnaissance missions into Laos and North Vietnam.
 During one such operation he captured high-quality film of North Vietnamese foot soldiers traversing South Vietnamese territory, directly contradicting the claims of the North Vietnamese government.
 On another occasion, he rendered several enemy artillery pieces useless by removing their sights, one of which was given to General William Westmoreland.
 Meadows' exploits so impressed Westmoreland that Meadows was given a battlefield commission on April 14, 1967.

 In 1970, Captain Meadows was pulled from his position as commanding officer of Ranger School in Fort Benning to serve as a team leader for the initial assault team in the Son Tay prison camp raid.
 This 14-man team (plus pilots), code-named Blueboy, intentionally crash-landed an HH-3 helicopter right in the middle of the prison camp to achieve maximum surprise.
 One team member received a broken ankle in the landing but the remaining team members executed their mission without any further casualties.
 Much to Meadows' disappointment, however, the enemy had moved all its captives weeks earlier.

 Meadows retired from the Army in June 1977 after 31 years of service.